25 Lewis & Clark Caverns Rd., Whitehall, MT 59759.

 |1965||managed by the Montana Department of Fish and Game.|

 Despite the name, the caverns were never visited by the Lewis and Clark Expedition.
 They were visiting the area while searching for the source of the Jefferson River, in the hope to find a navigable route to the Pacific Ocean.
 The source of the Jefferson River is near Dillon, Montana and so it was of no use for the expedition.
 On this occasion they travelled the valley below and stayed overnight at the nearby exit of the freeway.
 Some say the cave was named because 80 km of their route along the Jefferson River is visible from the cave entrance.

 The tour includes a steep ascend from the visitor center to the cave entrance, which is rather strenuous.
-There are various narrow and very low passages, so the visitors have to crouch, and the tour is not advisable for people with klaustrophobia.
+There are various narrow and very low passages, so the visitors have to crouch, and the tour is not advisable for people with claustrophobia.
 Appropriate clothes are probably a good idea.
-Nevertheless the cave is developed with electric light and paved paths.
+Nevertheless, the cave is developed with electric light and paved paths.
 There are two tours, a regular tour and an easier one which is suitable for children and elderly.
 The candlelight tour is the same as the classical tour, just without electric light.
 This tour requires online booking.
 And finally they offer cave trekking tours which are available only after appointment.
 As the cave is located in the mountains, it is accessible only from MAY to SEP, weather depending, during winter only the Visitor Center is open.